Nicholas Shaw: Theatre

 In 2005, Shaw played Benjamin in the UK tour of Oxford Stage Company’s production of Gregory Moton’s translation of August Strindberg’s Easter, directed by Dominic Dromgoole.
 The following year, his performance earned him a commendation in the annual Ian Charleson Awards.

 In summer 2007, Shaw appeared in two productions at Shakespeare's Globe theatre: The Merchant of Venice, alongside John McEnery and Jack Shepherd’s new play, Holding Fire!, which saw Shaw reunited with Dominic Dromgoole as director.
-In summer 2008, he played Romeo in Romeo and Juliet and Lysander in Twelfth Night, both at the Open Air Theatre, London.
+In summer 2008, he played Romeo in Romeo and Juliet and Lysander in A Midsummer Night's Dream, both at the Open Air Theatre, London.

 He played the title role in the Northern Broadsides production of Hamlet in 2011, receiving critical acclaim.
 "Like the production itself, he is daringly theatrical and heartbreakingly human", said The Observer.

 In March 2012, Shaw played the central character, Misail Alexandrovich Polznev, in Peter Gill's adaptation of Chekhov's 'A Provincial Life', at the National Theatre Wales, Cardiff.
 He plays a young man who rejects his inheritance as the son of an architect.
 He adopts the life of a workman before moving to the country to run a school on the estate of the higher-born, dilettante wife, Marie, who eventually deserts him.

 In February 2013 he returned to Northern Broadsides to play John in their acclaimed production of Githa Sowerby's 'Rutherford and Son'.
 With adaptations by Blake Morrison the production toured across the length and breadth of Britain before finishing at St James Theatre, London in June.

+Later in 2013, Shaw joined the Royal Shakespeare Company's production of Wolf Hall and Bring Up the Bodies, adapted by Mike Poulton from Hilary Mantel's novels and directed by Jeremy Herrin, playing Harry Percy and William Brereton.
+The production, which starred Ben Miles as Thomas Cromwell, opened at the Swan Theatre, Stratford-upon-Avon, before transferring to the Aldwych Theatre in the West End and later to Broadway.

+In 2016, Shaw played the poet John Dryden in the West End transfer of Jessica Swale's Nell Gwynn at the Apollo Theatre, starring Gemma Arterton in the title role and directed by Christopher Luscombe.
+Reviewing the production for The Arts Desk, critic Matt Wolf singled out Shaw's performance among the supporting cast.

+In 2018, Shaw played the miner Spud in Beth Steel's Wonderland at Nottingham Playhouse, directed by Adam Penford, in a production that toured to Northern Stage, Newcastle, the following year.
+British Theatre Guide praised his performance, writing that he "moves from jocular lothario to picket-line scab in the blink of an eye and with intense feeling in both."

+In 2022, Shaw appeared in Neil Bartlett's adaptation of Jekyll and Hyde, a co-production between Derby Theatre and Queen's Theatre Hornchurch.
+In 2023, he worked as assistant director on Claybody Theatre and the New Vic's revival of The Card, based on the novel by Arnold Bennett, directed by Conrad Nelson.